Existential Types in Practical Terms

 but an abstract type outside it.

-created.
-To outsiders, both functions now have type (T, Int) -> Int
+To them, both functions have type (T, Int) -> Int

 ,